 3. My secret alternative job

-Filming ‘Hawksmoor’ by Peter Ackroyd.
+Adapting 'Hawksmoor' by Peter Ackroyd for the screen.
 I can just see the pictures in my mind!
 But he refused to sell me the film rights.
 Or to set up an interdisciplinary cold case unit.
-I’m a big fan of recombination strategies.
-So I’d be very interested to know what comes out when non-criminally trained people look at case files.
+I'm a big fan of recombination strategies.
+So I'd be very interested to know what comes out when non-criminally trained people look at case files.
 What do they look for?
 Where do they perhaps make completely new connections?
 What can criminologists learn from communicators, from confectioners or from business people?

 4. Best strategy to survive a really bad day at the office